elixir-europe/rdmkit/pages/your_domain/humandata_usecase.md

 * Link to relevant Your Problem page

-## “Handling” human data during Process and Analyse
+## Processing and Analysing human data

 ### Description
 This topic concerns the procedure and technical issues to ensure that personal information is protected.